emtee40/SurvivalManual-wiki/Medicine.md

 * With a 0.75-liter loss the wrist pulse rate will be under 100 beats per minute and the breathing rate 12 to 20 breaths per minute.
 * With a 0.75- to 1.5-liter loss the pulse rate will be 100 to 120 beats per minute and 20 to 30 breaths per minute.
 * With a 1.5- to 2-liter loss the pulse rate will be 120 to 140 beats per minute and 30 to 40 breaths per minute.
-Vital signs above these rates require more advanced care.
+Vital signs above these rates require advanced care.

-Make sure the water you drink water does not contain harmful contaminants.
+Make sure the water you drink does not contain harmful contaminants.
 Ideally carry [a LifeStraw](LifeStraw) as part of [your kit](Kits) to filter the water.
 Read more about it in the [water chapter](Water)

 **FOOD**

 Although you can live several weeks without food, you need an adequate amount to stay healthy.
 Without food your mental and physical capabilities will deteriorate rapidly and you will become weak.
 Food provides energy and replenishes the substances that your body burns.
 Food provides vitamins, minerals, salts, and other elements essential to good health.
-Possibly more important, it helps morale.
+And, possibly more important, it helps morale.

 The three basic sources of food are plants, animals (including fish) and fungus.
-In varying degrees, both provide the calories, carbohydrates, fats, and proteins needed for normal daily body functions.
+In varying degrees, these provide the calories, carbohydrates, fats, and proteins needed for normal daily body functions.
 You should use rations to augment plant and animal foods, which will extend and help maintain a balanced diet.

 Calories are a measure of heat and potential energy.
 The average person needs 2,000 calories per day to function at a minimum level.
 An adequate amount of carbohydrates, fats, and proteins without an adequate caloric intake will lead to starvation and cannibalism of the body's own tissue for energy.
+It may be useful to estimate your TDEE (Total Daily Energy Expenditure) since each individual requires different caloric minimums.

 **Plants**

 Plant foods provide carbohydrates—the main source of energy.
 Many plants provide enough protein to keep the body at normal efficiency.
 Although plants may not provide a balanced diet, they will sustain you even in the arctic, where meat's heat-producing qualities are normally essential.
 Many plant foods such as nuts and seeds will give you enough protein and oils for normal efficiency.
 Roots, green vegetables, and plant foods containing natural sugar will provide calories and carbohydrates that give the body natural energy.

-The food value of plants becomes more and more important if you are eluding the enemy or if you are in an area where wildlife is scarce.
+The food value of plants becomes more and more important if you are eluding enemies or if you are in an area where wildlife is scarce.
 For instance:

 * You can dry plants by wind, air, sun, or fire.
 This retards spoilage so that you can store or carry the plant food with you to use when needed.
 * You can often obtain plants more easily than meat.

 **Animals**

 Meat is more nourishing than plant food.
 It may even be more readily available in some places.
-However, to get meat, you need to know the habits of and how to capture the various wildlife.
+However, to get meat, you need to know the habits of (and how to capture) the various wildlife.

-To satisfy your immediate food needs, first seek the more abundant and more easily obtained wildlife, such as insects, crustaceans, mollusks, fish, and reptiles.
-These can satisfy your immediate hunger while you are preparing traps and snares for larger game.
+To satisfy immediate food needs, first seek the more abundant and easily obtained wildlife.
+This includes insects, crustaceans, mollusks, fish, and reptiles.
+These can satisfy hunger while you are preparing traps and snares for larger game.

 **PERSONAL HYGIENE**

-In any situation, cleanliness is an important factor in preventing infection and disease.
-It becomes even more important in a survival situation.
-Poor hygiene can reduce your chances of survival.
+Cleanliness is always an important factor in preventing infection and disease.
+This becomes even more important in a survival situation since poor hygiene can reduce chances of survival.

 A daily shower with hot water and soap is ideal, but you can stay clean without this luxury.
 Use a cloth and soapy water to wash yourself.
 Pay special attention to the feet, armpits, crotch, hands, and hair as these are prime areas for infestation and infection.
 If water is scarce, take an "air" bath.
 Remove as much of your clothing as practical and expose your body to the sun and air for at least 1 hour.
 Be careful not to sunburn.